 Some Christians today teach that speaking in tongues is evidence of entire sanctification.
 That belief is not supported either in Scripture or by experience.

-We human beings cannot precisely measure the real evidence of entire sanctification.
+We humans cannot precisely measure the real evidence of entire sanctification.
 That's because the evidence is an increasing Christ-likeness.
 The evidence is the image of God becoming increasingly visible in a believer's life.

 Answer: